 There are paths and trails here for every ability, and also something to suit every appetite, because a day’s walking deserves its reward.
 And, while some look to eat up the miles, others are looking to the heights.
 An amble or a ramble, with flora and fauna providing satisfaction for some while others crave the panoramas of the Dolomites, the Brenta group, the Texel range or the Sarntal Alps.
 But they all have something in common: a love for the dumplings and strudel to be found in the mountain und dairy huts.

 No avid mountain-walker will pass up the chance to accompany his guests.
-Senior hotel keeper Luis knows all of South Tyrol’s finest spots and, looking beyond the Tschögglberg, it is possible to explore the rest of the land on foot.
+Hotel keeper Manfred knows all of South Tyrol’s finest spots and, looking beyond the Tschögglberg, it is possible to explore the rest of the land on foot.
 A voyage of discovery to the inner self – but not only; the many characteristic mountain inns and huts also merit inspection.
 Hiking is indeed a form of nourishment for the soul – but nor should the body be neglected!

 All is not lost should you have forgotten something when packing.
 We can provide our guests with walking poles, rucksacks, maps and much more besides.